nplan-io/ml_paper_club/README.md

 # Machine Learning Paper Club
 A repository of papers that have been presented at nPlan's machine learning paper club

-A tutorial on Deep Learning methods for natural language processing (althougoh good as an introduction to Deep Learning in general) can be found in:
+For those new to machine learning, these are some recommended reading material:

+- Goodfellow, I., Bengio, Y., & Courville, A. (2016).
+[Deep learning.](http://www.deeplearningbook.org/) MIT press.

-Goldberg, Y. (2016).
+- Goldberg, Y. (2016).
 [A primer on neural network models for natural language processing.](http://u.cs.biu.ac.il/~yogo/nnlp.pdf) Journal of Artificial Intelligence Research, 57, 345-420.

 The papers that have been presented in Paper Club meetings are: